nagendraprasad05/ZestAssignmentTest/README.md

-# Zest Assignment Test
+# Zest Assignment Test - B Nagendra Prasad
-here's my (B Nagendra Prasad) Zest Assignment Test

 hi , i have done the first assignment(comparing iphone price on amazon and flipkart).